mhou426/ai201-project1-unofficial-guide-starter/README.md

 - *What I gave the AI:* Rough ideas for evaluation questions and my list of 10 documents, asking it to help turn them into specific, verifiable test questions.
 - *What it produced:* A set of candidate questions with suggested expected answers mapped to my documents.
 - *What I changed or overrode:* I reviewed each against my actual corpus and kept only those with clear ground-truth answers.
-I deliberately retained Question 4 (seasonal West C mold) as a nuance test and Question 1 (mold across multiple documents) because I anticipated it might expose a retrieval weakness — directing which questions to keep rather than accepting the full set.
+I deliberately retained Question 4 (seasonal West C mold) as a nuance test and Question 1 (mold across multiple documents) because I anticipated it might expose a retrieval weakness, directing which questions to keep rather than accepting the full set.